neutronx-labs/neutronx/docs/PUB_WRAPPER.md

-# NeutronX Pub Wrapper
+# NeutronX Pub Integration

-This wrapper allows you to use `sdk: neutronx` syntax in your pubspec.yaml files.
+The NeutronX CLI includes integrated pub support that allows you to use `sdk: neutronx` syntax in your pubspec.yaml files.

 ## How It Works

-The wrapper intercepts `dart pub` commands and temporarily transforms:
+The `neutron pub` command intercepts pub commands and temporarily transforms:

 ```yaml
 dependencies: